jbpratt/aws-nightscloudwatch/S3PublicAccess/README.md

 ### Setup
 1. Edit `template.yaml` to update the `RECEIVER` variable with a valid email address for the alert from SNS
 2. Run `sam build && sam deploy --guided`

+#### Notes
+- This setup can be swapped around to instead react upon CW event similar to the VPC function.
+Reasoning here would be that Config has a charge associated with each evaluation of the rule which could get costly.